vikram-kangotra/Acalc/README.md

 Advanced Calculator (ACalc) is cli tool to easily calculate complex mathematical expression.
 It supports algebra, trigonometry and definite integral.

+## What you can do.
+- Calculate long numeric expressions.
+- Calculate trigonometric functions.
+- Calculate definite integral of mathematical expression having numeric and trigonometric functions.

+## Example
 ## How to build
 ```
 cmake CMakeLists.txt